dhellmann/pymotw-3/source/http.server/index.rst

 .. module:: http.server
     :synopsis: Base classes for implementing web servers.

-:Purpose: http.server includes classes that can form the basis of a
-          web server.

 :mod:`http.server` uses classes from :mod:`socketserver` to create base classes for making HTTP servers. :class:`HTTPServer` can be used directly, but the :class:`BaseHTTPRequestHandler` is intended to be